Subscriber Status

 • plan01s, plan-D, and plan-K subscriptions continue to incur the same daily basic fee while Inactive.

-• plan01s - LDV and plan-KM1 subscriptions continue to incur the same monthly basic fee while Inactive.
+• plan01s - LDV, plan-US, planX3, planX3-EU, plan-DU, plan-K2, and plan-KM1 subscriptions continue to incur the same monthly basic fee while Inactive.

 Standby